 Coal City has an annual "Grouch Festival," where the town elects a grouch for the year.
 One is welcomed to the town by a sign that says "A town full of happy folk and one old grouch."
 The election is conducted during the Grouch Festival, a penny per vote.
 It is such an honor to be elected the grouch, that the present grouch drives around with a car that advertises himself as the town grouch.

-Coal City concocted their town motto in retaliation to nearby Clay City proclaiming itself the "Mayberry of the Midwest," inspired by the Andy Griffith Show's mythical Mayberry in North Carolina, the idyllic American small town, and one of the highest rated TV shows during its run from 1960-1968.
+Coal City came up with their town motto in response to nearby Clay City proclaiming itself the "Mayberry of the Midwest," inspired by the Andy Griffith Show's mythical Mayberry in North Carolina, the idyllic American small town, and one of the highest rated TV shows during its run from 1960-1968.
 The Andy Griffith of Clay City plopped down beside me as I sat on the sidewalk drinking a fifty cent can of Dr. Pepper from a nearby vending machine to welcome me to the town and to learn about my travels.

 He told me Clay City had a small all-volunteer library, only open three days a week and without computers.
 The Brazil Carnegie was 20 miles to the north.
 He raved about the Brazil library almost as if it was his own, boasting of its limestone beauty.
 He told me the coal in the region was mined out five years ago, but there was still plenty of limestone, though not as easily accessible as it once was.